MartianColonist/Excalibur/docs/content/installation.rst

 You enter the room with great trepidation, fearing another tortuous installation process.

-Well fear not, ye brave knight of the round table, for only 3 steps must be followed to wield the power of Excalbur.
+Well fear not, ye brave knight of the round table, for only 3 steps must be followed to wield the power of Excalibur.

 .. code-block:: bash